Whether we find this this trend very practical in our climate zone, the idea is very attractive to many people who enjoy outdoor entertainment.

 4K TVs are enormous in size and the prices are too high for an average consumer.
 2-3 year down the road the disposition will change, as the technology advances and the prices go down making this product more affordable.
 What would that mean for the TV installation industry?
 We shall see.

-Have you been to a friend’s house and saw that they installed a flat-screen TV above the fireplace?
-And now you may be considering doing that too?
+Mounting a TV above a fireplace has almost become a standard option in many Canadian homes.
+So now you’ve been to a friend’s house and saw that they installed a flat-screen TV above the fireplace and now you may be considering doing that too.

-There are several good reasons to do it and a few NOT to.
+There are several good reasons to do it.
+And, as always, a few reasons not to.

 According to various statistical sources, an average person in North America watches as much as 28 hours of TV every week.
 Over 65% of families own three or more TV sets.
 In our lives, we will have spent 9 years in front of our TV.